chrvadala/music-beat-detector/README.md

 |options.minThreashold | 1638 | Peaks under this level are ignored (usually they're noise) |
 |options.debugFilter  | false | Stream the filtered music throught the lowpass filter (for debug purpose) |

-## getAnalyzer()
-Returns a transformer stream that analyze the music
+- `getAnalyzer()` - Returns a transformer stream that analyze the music

 ### `new MusicBeatScheduler(effectCallback)`
 - `getScheduler()` - returns an instance used by `MusicBeatDetector`